chadillac/smarter_console.js/README.md

 1. set var debugging = true in the script to default debugging everywhere
 2. run console.enabled_debugging() from console or any other script
 3. add a check in the script that will automagically detect you're in a dev environment by sniffing URL or global and set debugging value accordingly

+**Future ideas/plans**

+1. add in page console/textarea for older browers with no native logging support
+2. ???
+3. profit.